 (3) IFEHC values patient welfare above all other considerations.
 If the Medical Director deems a case urgent, he may allow the patient/examinee to defer signing agreements.
 In accepting treatment/evaluation, the patient/examinee consents to the applicable policies.
 In continuing to seek services, the patient/examinee consents to updates to applicable policies.
 You should ask questions if you do NOT understand policies.
 To reach the clinic for questions, go to the Contact page (IFEHC.com/Contact).

-(5) IFEHC is not guaranteeing its world-class services indefinitely - only for as long as the Medical Director deems it sustainable to render them free of charge.
+(6) IFEHC is not guaranteeing for free or low-cost its world-class services indefinitely - only for as long as the Medical Director deems it sustainable to render them free or low-cost.
 IFEHC reserves the right to, and will, reevaluate at the end of each financial quarter the sustainability of this initiative as well as the measurable effects on the community.

-(6) Effective November 1, 2021; IFEHC's free health clinic-internal medicine and free employment health clinic shall charge 100% refundable deposits.
+(7) Effective November 1, 2021; IFEHC's free health clinic-internal medicine and free employment health clinic reserve the right to charge 100% refundable deposits.
 See 7Document #315 for details.

-(7) Like all American medical facilities, IFEHC's free clinics guarantee medically competent care.
-In our opinion, our free clinic delivers world-class care.
-However, neither IFEHC's free clinics nor any other healthcare facility can guarantee results.
+(8) Like all American medical facilities, IFEHC's free clinics guarantee medically competent care.
+In our opinion, our free and affordable clinic delivers world-class care.
+However, neither IFEHC's free and affordable clinics nor any other healthcare facility can guarantee results.

-(8) In IFEHC's efforts to be transparent, we have highlighted every known place that we have NOT attained 501(c)(3) status.
-However, our work is entirely pro bono (i.e., free).
+(9) In IFEHC's efforts to be transparent, we have highlighted every known place that we have NOT attained 501(c)(3) status.
+However, our work is mostly charitable in nature.
+This means qualifying individuals receive either free or low-cost services.

 For more details, see our Disclaimers & Disclosures statement in the registration section.